tarwn/lessthandot-hugo/blogs/content/posts/2011-08-10-t-sql-wednesday-21-t.md

   <a href="http://sqlblog.com/blogs/adam_machanic/archive/2011/08/03/t-sql-tuesday-21-a-day-late-and-totally-full-of-it.aspx"><img alt="" src="/wp-content/uploads/users/grrlgeek/TSQLWednesday_thumb_578C7A06.jpg?mtime=1312985179" width="244" height="244" /></a>
 </div>

 It's T-SQL <del>Tuesday </del>Wednesday again!
-This month's topic, hosted by Adam Machanic, is “Crap Code”.
+This month's topic, hosted by Adam Machanic, is "Crap Code".
 We've all seen it, and we've all written it.
 Even me.
 Here's one of my stories.

 **The Code**